Aikinexis/flint/README.md

    - Select the `dist/` folder from your project directory
    - Flint icon appears in the extensions toolbar

-4. Open side panel:
+4. Open panel:
    - Click the Flint icon in toolbar
-   - Side panel opens on the right side
+   - Panel opens as popup

 ### Development with Watch Mode